 We have a surprisingly large number of Thai restaurants.

 - Taste of Thai Express on Route 13 is my favorite, hands down.
 They have the best peanut sauce I’ve ever had.
 Much of their menu is gluten-free, and they will happily adapt anything they can.
 They do not have a liquor license, but you can take your own wine.
+There delivery service is pretty good on time.

 - Taste of Thai on The Commons is not the same restaurant, and is not under the same ownership.
 They have a wheat-free menu.